-Stephen S.-T. Yau is with with the Department of Mathematical Sciences, Tsinghua University, and the Beijing Institute of Mathematical Sciences and Applications (BIMSA), Beijing, China.
+Stephen S.-T. Yau is with the Beijing Institute of Mathematical Sciences and Applications (BIMSA) and with the Department of Mathematical Sciences, Tsinghua University, Beijing, China.
 (E-mail: yau@uic.edu).

-of controlled SDE, our work proposes a controlled ODE called the tangent flow.
+ential equation (SDE) which is a type of controlled SDE, our work proposes a controlled ODE called the tangent flow.
 The tangent flow is closely related to the gradient flow.
-The tangent and gradient flow share a gradient form; however, the gradient flow represents a probabilistic trajectory derived from optimizing a specific energy functional [26].
+The tangent and gradient flow share a gradient form; however, the gradient flow represents a probabilistic trajectory derived from optimizing a specific energy functional [27].
 In contrast, the tangent flow can be constructed for more general partial differential equation (PDE) and stochastic partial differential equation (SPDE) systems.
 Unlike the McKean-Vlasov SDE, the tangent flow system does not require additional random terms, which can achieve better numerical accuracy than traditional stochastic methods.
 From a mathematical perspective, the filtration of the tangent flow is identical, meaning our tangent flow does not introduce additional uncertainty.